-Information on subsidy programs is also found in the TPRs of each WTO member.
-Pursuant to the WTO's Trade Policy Review Mechanism, each WTO member's national trade policies are subject to periodic review by the WTO Secretariat, which then publishes a report.
-The frequency of each member's TPR varies according to its share of world trade, with Canada subject to review every 4 years, Chile every 6 years and Germany, as part of the European Union, every 2 years.
-The TPR reports for each member are available from the WTO Secretariat and may be accessed through the WTO's website.4
+Information on subsidy programs is also found in the TPRs of each member country.
+Pursuant to the WTO's Trade Policy Review Mechanism, each WTO member country's national trade policies are subject to periodic review by the WTO Secretariat, which then publishes a report.
+The frequency of each country's TPR varies according to its share of world trade, with Brazil and Canada subject to review every four years, Chile every six years, and Germany and Sweden, as part of the EU, every two years.
+The TPR reports for each country are available from the WTO Secretariat and may be accessed through the WTO's website.3